itsmestefanjay/subtraction-game/README.md

-## Nim Game
+## Subtraction Game

 This game is a variant of the Nim game.
-It has one row with 13 sticks.
-Each player can take 1 to 3 sticks.
+Each player is allowed to draw up to 3 sticks from a single stack of sticks.
-The player who draws the last stick loses
+The player who draws the last stick loses.

 ### Prerequisites
 - JDK 17+